urbandroid-team/dont-kill-my-app/_vendors/asus.md

 position: 6
 redirect_from: /vendors/asus.html
 explanation: "
-We are still collection feedback on Asus device so the following may not be a exhaustive list of issues.
+We are still collecting feedback on Asus devices so the following may not be a exhaustive list of issues.

 On Asus devices there seems to be an optimization app called *Power Master* pre-installed with some modifications made by default, eg. blocking apps from starting and killing background tasks when your screen turns off.